 Tiny Quit Working Out With Hot Trainer To Make ‘Jealous’ T.I.
 Happy As They Save Their Marriage

 For Tiny, getting a killer bod is not worth losing her marriage with T.I.
-HollywoodLife.com has the EXCLUSIVE scoop that she’s stopped seeing her hot trainer, Kory Phillips, because it made her hubby ‘jealous.’
+HollywoodLife.com has the EXCLUSIVE scoop that she’s stopped seeing her hot trainer because it made her hubby ‘jealous.’

 Lunges.
 Squats.
 Clean and jerk.
 These are all great ways to work up a sweat while working out.
 As Tameka “Tiny” Harris knows, it takes hard work to look as good as she does.
 During her marriage drama with T.I., 36, the 42-year-old Xscape singer began developing a “revenge body” with smoking hot trainer Kory Phillips, but as a friend of Tiny EXCLUSIVELY tells HollywoodLife.com, that gym partnership is no more.
 “Tiny has stopped working out with Kory.
 T.I. was not one bit happy about that situation.”